FarazKashif123/Statistical-Analysis-Report-on-AI-Global-Index-/README.md

 Interpretations: Drawing conclusions from the statistical findings in the context of global AI development.

-This project was created as part of a Probability course project to practically apply statistical methods to real-world AI data.
+This project was created to practically apply statistical methods to real-world AI data.